 See our absolute beginners guide: How to start babysitting with no experience.

 If you've ever worked at a daycare or school, be sure to list childcare experience on your babysitting resume!
 Even if it was volunteer work, it's still valuable experience that you've gained while working with children.
 You can also include looking after younger siblings too!

 Every piece of training that you've gone through to improve your babysitting skills should be taken into account when you're working out your rate.

-CPR and First Aid certification are the first types of qualification that you should look to get as a babysitter.
-It will train you in how to deal with most emergency medical situations that could arise while you're babysitting.
-Not every babysitter has CPR or First Aid training, and those who do can really offer some extra peace of mind to parents that their children are in good hands.
+CPR and First Aid Certification are the first types of qualifications that you should look to get as a babysitter.
+It will train you in how to deal with most urgent medical situations that could arise while you're babysitting.
+Not every babysitter has CPR or First Aid Training, and those who do can really offer some extra peace of mind to parents that their children are in good hands.